 Note: This blog post is from 2009.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I happened upon a site today with many quick, to the point, highly graphical articles introducing web app development topics that may interest some of my readers.
+And I may revise the content as necessary.I happened upon a site today with many quick, to the point, highly graphical articles introducing web app development topics that may interest some of my readers.
 Wanted to pass them along:

 - How To Optimize Your Site With GZIP Compression